 Even if you’re pressed for time, make an effort to immediately inform candidates who didn’t make the cut.
 It’s the polite thing to do, and it could prove a valuable move for your organisation.

 Well-conducted interviews are the cornerstone of a good hiring process – and ultimately, a productive and satisfied workforce.
 Research shows that structured interviews composed of rigorous behavioural and situational questions will help you find the best-matched candidates.

 Logistically, the interview process should be conducted over several stages on different days, and with staff from different levels within the organisation.

 Depending on the size and structure of the organisation, the first round interview could be held with the relevant manager and an HR representative, while the second round could include both the manager and a senior leader or departmental head.

 Some organisations also include a colleague the staff member will be working with, or a member of the community the organisation works with, on the interview panel.

-One important thing to ask in an interview is how the interviewees found out about the role.
-This is important data that should feed back into your future advertising decisions.
+One valuable thing to ask in an interview is how the interviewees found out about the role.
+This is important data that should feed back into your future job advertising decisions.

 Once your recruitment is done, it’s important to reflect on the process and measure its successes and failures.
 How will you evaluate the process?
 How will feedback and ideas gleaned during the process be used to improve it in future?